How to Enable LSA Protection in Windows 11

 Enable or Disable LSA via Windows Security

-This is the easiest way to manage your security settings.
+This is the easiest way to manage your settings.
+Requires admin privileges.

 - Click the Start menu and type Windows Security.
-Select Windows Security from the results.
+Select the app.

-- Click Device security on the left menu or the main dashboard.
+- Click Device security on the left menu.

 - Click the Core isolation details link.

 - Find Local Security Authority protection.
-Toggle the switch to On to enable it, or Off to disable it.
+Toggle the switch to On.

 Enable or Disable LSA via Registry Editor